 - Problems with speaking or understanding speech.

 Knowing what the symptoms of a contusion are is not a substitute for a professional medical diagnosis.
 You should always see a doctor to identify the problem.
 Other than the fact that a doctor will be able to get you onto the road to recovery, medical evidence is necessary should you decide to take legal action against the party at fault for your injuries.

 Recovering from a brain injury is not easy.
 You’ll need the proper care and support, and to get those services, you need the money.
-At Hardwick & Pendergast, P.S., our car accident brain injury lawyers in Seattle can help you identify the person at-fault for your accident and hold them accountable for the injuries you’ve suffered.
+At Hardwick & Pendergast, P.S., our lawyers can help you identify the person at-fault for your accident and hold them accountable for the injuries you’ve suffered.
 Call us today to learn more about your legal options at (888) 228-3860.
 The initial consultation is free, so you have nothing to lose.